akaroth/akwb19/README.md

 </h2> Current limitation </h2>

-* The current module used for imlementing security groups has been observed not to create the outbound rules even when specified . this mostly is a bug and can be fixed by using another module or an egress resource rule like here (https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule#usage-with-prefix-list-ids)
+* The current module used for imlementing security groups has been observed not to create the outbound rules even when specified . this mostly is a bug and can be fixed by using another module or an egress resource rule like [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule#usage-with-prefix-list-ids).
 * Monitoring is not implemented .
 * suggested to store on Key Management Service (KMS) backed solutions.
 Applications need to integrate the SDK to automate this process.
 * Grant least privilege to your users - never grant unnecessary permissions to your users or applications.